• Consultations

 But, walking into a new facility for the first time can be overwhelming.
 So, I recommend you first research the gym online.
 Look at their website and write down anything you might want to bring up when you take a tour of the facility.

-Basically, you want to try to discover if the facility will suit your needs.
+Basically, you want to discover if the facility suits your needs.
 To help you decide, here are some questions you might want to ask:

 This is why 99% of the salespeople I've seen ALWAYS show women (but not men) the machine called “the inner/outer